 Aside from phishing emails and malicious attachments like viruses and malware, there are also some technical flaws in how email works.
 These allow attackers to read and manipulate email messages and abuse other (companys') email domains for fraud.
-I won't dive too deep into the technical aspects of this blog but want to explain the different types of mechanisms that can be used to protect email from abuse, manipulation, and eavesdropping.
+I won't dive too deep into the technical aspects in this blog but want to explain the different types of mechanisms that can be used to protect email from abuse, manipulation, and eavesdropping.

 STARTTLS Everywhere, and TLS-RPT.
 I will divide the security issues they solve into two groups: email forgery and unsafe transport.

 With regular mail, you can write anyone's name and address on a postcard as the sender.
 The postal service doesn't verify the sender's identity and will deliver the postcard to the recipient.
-Your postcard will be handled by multiple people who could potentially read and change its content.
+As a result, multiple people will handle your postcard who could potentially read and change its content.
 The same applies to email.
 Unfortunately, some people exploit this by sending Unsolicited Bulk Emails (UBE, aka spam) or trying to commit fraud, abusing a legit company's domain name.
 Domain owners can (and should) take precautions to avoid this.

 Sender Policy Framework (SPF) offers some solutions to this.
 It is a mechanism that allows domain owners to explicitly authorize the hosts (mail servers) to send emails on their behalf.
 Cooperating mail servers can verify this and process a received message accordingly (deliver, mark as spam, or reject).

 DomainKeys Identified Mail (DKIM) lets you claim responsibility for an email message.
 It digitally signs an email with a signature that receiving mail servers can verify.
 Any alterations to the message during transit would result in a verification failure.
 DKIM does NOT encrypt the message itself; it only adds a signature header to the email.
 The message can still be intercepted during transport (more about this below) or read when stored in plain text on servers.